-The film depicts aspects in the life of Afro Swedish youth in Sweden through an ”Alice in Wonderland” inspired saga.
-It was the first film where an Afro-Swedish young men got to play the hero.
-The movie also addresses Sweden´s racist past, that Sweden engaged in the slave trade and that it had a State Institute of Racial Biology.
-It was the first film that highlights how racism has impacted on both the ethnic Swedes and those with African background through state funded racist acts.
+The film We are like Oranges (2012) depicts aspects in the life of Afro-Swedish youth in Sweden inspired by the novel ”Alice in Wonderland”.
+It was the first film where an Afro-Swedish young man got to play the hero.
+The movie also addresses Sweden’s racist past, that Sweden was involved in the slave trade and that it had a State Institute of Racial Biology.
+It was also the first film that highlights how racism has had an impact on both ethnic Swedes and those with African ancestry, through state-funded racist acts.

-The aim of the film is to also show why young mean start to hate and end up in rightwing extremism and why young women are drawn to men that hurt others.
+The aim of the film was also to show why young men start to hate and end up in rightwing extremism and why some young women are drawn to men who hurt others.
 In this film we worked with a former neo-Nazi on the set.

 Diversity in the Swedish film heritage (1890-1950)

 The book advances suggestions of what needs to be done to increase the inclusion of ethnic minority groups in the film sector through the inclusion model, the 25% rule developed by the author.
 The medium of film can change how we perceive ourselves and others.
 It is up to us to manage that possibility to the benefit of all.
 The book is written by Cecilia Gärding as part of the end results of the youth project The Cultural Heritage Agents, a project for young people with an ethnic minority background that are active in the cultural sector.
 These youth were the reference group for the book.
-The project was conducted under the auspices of Kulturens, a Swedish non formal study organization, funded by the Public Heritage Fund.
+The project was conducted under the auspices of Kulturens, a Swedish non- formal study organization, funded by the Public Heritage Fund.